Kwentsir/Awesome-Books-ES6/README.md

 ## About Awesome Books

 Awesome books is a website that allows users to add/remove books from a list.
-This has been implemented with JavaScript objects and arrays.
+This has been implemented with modules and ES6 syntax.

 ## Built With

-- html, css and javascript
+- HTML
+- CSS
+- JavaScript
+- Luxon Library

 ### Install